 The death of a loved one raises many legal questions.
 For some families, those questions revolve around issues related to the probate process.
 For families with more complex estate planning, however, matters involving the settlement of the estate and distribution of assets are often accomplished without probate.
 Using living trusts, many individuals now ensure asset distribution without relying on court-supervised probate.

 Trust administration is the process used to ensure that your trust instructions are carried out in accordance with your expressed wishes.
 Like probate, the trust administration process can be complex.
-You can minimize that complexity by relying on trust administration professionals like the legal team at the Law Office of Roy W. Litherland.
+You can minimize that complexity by relying on trust administration professionals like the legal team at Litherland, Kennedy & Associates, APC, Attorneys at Law.
 Our California trust administration experts will work to ensure that everyone involved in your trust administration process receives the guidance and assistance needed to ensure that the trust works as it should.

 We urge you to contact us today to get the help you need to more efficiently manage your trust administration effort.
 You can get in touch with us by using our website or by calling (408) 356-9200 in Campbell or (831) 476-2400 in Aptos.
 We’re eager to hear from you and answer important questions like: